 The purpose of the table is to identify the output ports that compose the destination.
-Each output belongs to a different router partition or level.

 The outputs you specify are in the range you specified as the "Controller Outputs" in the 'Router Levels' page.
-See Using the Router Levels Page on page 29.
+See Partitions and Levels on page 111 and Using the Router Levels Page on page 31.

-For example, suppose a 32×32 AES router is divided into 4 equal partitions:
+For example, suppose a $32 \times 32$ AES router is divided into 4 equal partitions:

+'''

 Level A = outputs 1-8,

 Level B = outputs 9-16,

+'''